AntonioRedondo/AnotherMonitor/README.md

 The app is released on Google Play: https://play.google.com/store/apps/details?id=org.anothermonitor.

-## IMPORTANT NOTICE for Android 7.0 devices
+## IMPORTANT NOTICE for Android 7.0 and Android 8.0 devices

-Due to undocumented changes made by Google on Android 7.0 CPU usage information for processes will not work unless you have root access.
+Due to undocumented changes made by Google on Android 7.0 CPU usage information for processes others than the own AnotherMonitor will not work unless you have root access.
 Rest of the app will work as usual.
-Read the below [Retriving device processes since Android Nougat 7.0 (API 24)](#retriving-device-processes-since-android-nougat-70-api-24) for more info.
+For devices with Android 8.0 the AnotherMonitor will not even show the CPU usage of the own app process, just memory values.
+Read the below [Retriving processes info since Android 7.0](#retrieving-processes-info-since-android-nougat-70-api-24-august-2016) for more info.

 ## Details